moooozi/switchboot/README.md

 ## Portable Windows Limitations

-The portable Windows version has the following limitations:
+Limitations of the portable Windows version:

-- **No shortcut creation**: The portable version does not support creating desktop shortcuts e.g. for rebooting to a specific EFI boot entry.
+- **No shortcut creation**: Creating desktop shortcuts (e.g. for rebooting to a specific EFI boot entry) is not supported.
+- **No updates**: Built-in updates are not available.
+- **WebView2 dependency**: Cannot install [WebView2](https://developer.microsoft.com/en-us/microsoft-edge/webview2/) if it is not already preinstalled on the system.

 ## How to compile